Subgroup induction property for branch groups: Reminders on branch groups

-If moreover all the $\Rist_G(\level n)$ have finite index in~$G$, then $G$ is said to be \defi{branch}. \end{definition}

-The class of branch groups naturally arises in the description of \defi{just infinite groups}, that is infinite groups whose quotients are all finite.
-More precisely, a just infinite group is either a just infinite branch group, virtually a product of simple groups, or virtually a product of \defi{hereditary just infinite groups} (recall that a group $G$ is hereditary just infinite if all of its finite index subgroups are just infinite), as was shown in \cite{MR1765119}.
+If moreover all the $\Rist_G(\level n)$ have finite index in~$G$, then $G$ is said to be \defi{branch}. \end{definition} The class of branch groups naturally arises in the description of \defi{just infinite groups}, that is infinite groups whose quotients are all finite.
+More precisely, a just infinite group is either a just infinite branch group, virtually a product of simple groups, or virtually a product of \defi{hereditary just infinite groups} (recall that a group $G$ is hereditary just infinite if all of its finite-index subgroups are just infinite), as was shown in~\cite{MR1765119}.
 On the other hand, not all branch groups are just infinite.
 It is thus interesting to investigate which branch groups are just infinite.

 Apart from branch groups, another interesting class of subgroups of $\Aut(T)$ is the class of self-similar groups.
-While these groups are of interest in their own right, they are often studied in conjonction with branch groups.
+While these groups are of interest in their own right, they are often studied in conjunction with branch groups.
 Indeed, the intersection of these two classes (that is groups that are branch and self-similar) contains a lot of interesting examples, including the first Grigorchuk group and the \GGS{} groups.
 In order to introduce self-similar groups, we will need a little more notation.

 Let $T$ be a $d$-regular rooted tree.
-Recall that we identify the vertices of $T$ with the free monoid $\{1,\dots, d\}^{*}$.
+Recall that we identify the vertices of~$T$ with the free monoid $\{1,\dots, d\}^{*}$.
 Thus, we have a natural operation of concatenation on the vertices of $T$.
 Geometrically, given $v,w\in T$, the vertex $vw$ is the vertex of $T_v$ associated to $w$ under the natural identification between $T_v$ and $T$.

 It follows from the definitions that for every automorphism $g\in \Aut(T)$ and every $v\in T$, there exists a unique automorphism $\restr{g}{T_v}\in \Aut(T)$ such that

 for all $w\in T$.
 This gives us, for every $v\in T$, a map